-implemented meeting all the requirements of 29 GFR 1910.134, including training, fit testing and medical evaluation.
-In Canada, CSA standard 2944 requirements must be met and/or requirements of the applicable jurisdiction, as appropriate.
-Misuse may result in injury, sickness or death.
-For correct use, consult supervisor and User Instructions, or call 3M Technical Service in USA at 1-800-243-4630 and in Canada at 1-800-267-4414. and understand these User Instructions, Follow all local regulations.
-In the U.S., a written respiratory protection program must be This product is part of a system that helps reduce exposures to certain airborne contaminants.
-Before use, the wearer must read video, visit the link below.
+implemented meeting all the requirements of 29 CFR 1910.134, including training, fit testing and medical evaluation.
+In Canada, CSA standard Z94.4 requirements must be met and/or requirements of the applicable jurisdiction, as appropriate.
+Misuse may result in For a demonstration injury, sickness or death.
+For correct use, consult supervisor and User Instructions, or call 3M Technical Service in USA at 1-800-243-4630 and in Canada at 1-800-267-4414.